CoEDL/git-learn/README.md

 ## Exercise 2) A second commit

-Write something to the file.
+Write some content to the file.
 ```
 echo "ben" > names.txt
 ```